-- Include incidents in which persons are killed as a direct result of Arson as Murder and Non-negligent Manslaughter and Arson or Negligent Manslaughter and Arson. - Include a Sexual Assault as Fondling only if it is the only Sexual Assault. - Count both the Sexual Assault and the Murder if Rape, Fondling, Incest or Statutory Rape occurs in the same incident as Murder.
+- Always count Arson regardless of the nature of any other offenses that were committed during the same incident. - Include incidents in which persons are killed as a direct result of Arson as Murder and Non-negligent Manslaughter and Arson or Negligent Manslaughter and Arson. - Include a Sexual Assault as Fondling only if it is the only Sexual Assault. - Count both the Sexual Assault and the Murder if Rape, Fondling, Incest or Statutory Rape occurs in the same incident as Murder.

 The Hierarchy Rule does not apply to Hate Crimes.
 Cal State Monterey Bay must count all of the offenses committed in a multiple offense incident that are bias-motivated, and include only the crimes that are bias-motivated as Hate Crimes in a multiple-offense incident.
 For any Criminal Offense that is also a Hate Crime, statistics will indicate the offense and also the offense with the category of bias.
 For example, if an Aggravated Assault is a Hate Crime, Cal State Monterey Bay will include one Aggravated Assault in the statistics in the Criminal Offenses category and one Aggravated Assault motivated by (category of bias) in the Hate Crime category.
 The exception is when the Aggravated Assault is not included in the Criminal Offenses category because of the Hierarchy Rule.
-For example, for a single incident involving both a Rape and an Aggravated Assault that were both Hate Crimes, Cal State Monterey Bay's statistics would include only the Rape in the Criminal Offenses category and both the Rape and the Aggravated Assault in the Hate Crimes category.
+For example, for a single incident involving both a Rape and an Aggravated Assault that were both Hate Crimes, Cal